mambainspired/100-days-of-Code/README.md

 # 100-days-of-Code
 Keeping myself honest.
 Talk is cheap.

+## Day 8 - 4 March 2020
+How can you find the middle element of a linked list in a **single pass**?
+**Sol 1** Loop through the list and keep adding elements to an ArrayList.
+Read the middle element in O(1) time.
+Time complexity: O(n), Space complexity: Poor, as we are creating a new data structure

+**Sol 2** Use the getKthNodeFromTheEnd method, keep incrementing k until head == tail.
+But for even number of elements, this won't work as the head and tail will not meet.
+And **it is not single pass**.

+Will think a bit more on this.

+## Day 7 - 3 March 2020
+Sick kid and traveling wife.

 ## Day 6 - 2 March 2020
 Hectic day at work and then family time.